stephanieballas/ISG5312FinalProject/README.md

 ## Conclusions

 This project successfully reproduced the general variant calling pipeline and key figures from Das et al. (2021) using publicly available data on UConn's Xanadu HPC cluster.
 TP53 was confirmed as the most frequently mutated gene at 83%, consistent with the paper.
 The mutation type distribution (missense-dominant) was also reproduced.
-The TP53 survival analysis did not reach significance in our hands (p=0.79 vs p=0.002), likely due to differences in variant filtering stringency, annotation tool choice, and the absence of BQSR.
-These discrepancies highlight how methodological differences — even within a broadly similar pipeline — can substantially affect biological conclusions.
+The TP53 survival analysis did not reach significance in my reproduction (p=0.79 vs p=0.002), likely due to differences in variant filtering stringency, annotation tool choice, and the absence of BQSR.
+These discrepancies highlight how methodological differences, even within a broadly similar pipeline, can substantially affect biological conclusions.

 ---